Tags: 2 Corinthians 8, Deus Absonditus, Deus Revelatus, Ephesians 1, God's absolute will, God's hidden will, the Divine will, will of God, will of man

 New believers are still cute when they are still questioning some of the fundamentals of Christianity: how we were saved, why we’re supposed to be baptized, etc. When I coached tee-ball, we started with the fundamentals.
 It’s sort of cute when a four year old hits the ball and takes off running for third.
 It’s not cute at all when a when a ten year old does it.

-Hebrews Chapter 6 starts off with six things you need to get straight, as Christian, so you can start moving toward maturity:
+Hebrews Chapter 6 starts off with six things you need to get straight, as a Christian, so you can start moving toward maturity:

 (Both of these deal with our relationship to God.)